ReactiveBayes/GraphPPL.jl/docs/src/getting_started.md

 ## Creating a model

 In `GraphPPL`, we can specify a model with the `@model` macro.
 The `@model` macro takes a function as an argument, and registers the blueprint of creating this model.
-The model macro is not exported by default by `GraphPPL` (more on this later), so we will import it explicitly:
+The model macro is not exported by default by `GraphPPL` to allow inference packages to define their own `@model` macro on top of the `GraphPPL.jl`.
+For demonstration purposes we will import `GraphPPL.@model` explicitly:

 ```@example getting-started
 import GraphPPL: @model

-@model function example()

-end
 ```
-will define the empty `example` model.

 ## Syntax

 In general, we can write probabilistic programs in `GraphPPL` using the `~` operator.
+The `x ~ X` expression can be read as $x$ _sampled from_ $X$.
 For example, if we want to define a random variable `x` that is distributed according to a normal distribution with mean 0 and variance 1, we can write:

 ```@example getting-started
 @model function example()